Datasets Enumeration and Description¶

 Similarly, if the message contains URLs resolving to SBL-listed addresses, there’s a reasonable chance the message is abusive.
 However, use of the SBL for these specific purposes is encouraged only within scoring systems, as a contribution to a decision taken upon multiple factors.

-Being SBL a manually-managed resource means it’s at the very least suboptimal when it comes to following fast-paced operations that constantly shift from one location to another.
+Because SBL is a manually-managed resource, it means it can be suboptimal when it comes to following fast-paced operations that constantly shift from one location to another.
 Therefore, in order to keep track of these operations (snowshoe and hailstorm sources are the first to come to mind) something else was needed as integration to it.
 That is how the CSS dataset came to life and associated with its own return code 127.0.0.3 (1003).

 It’s a completely automated sublist, listing SMTP emitters associated with a low reputation or confirmed abuse.
 This can either mean a resource controlled by an abusing actor or a compromised host.
 Its usage should be limited to the sending IP and can be used to outright reject the delivery.